 Achieving lasting impact usually takes time.
-For courage, wise judgement, and mutual respect. example, our Treat Me Well campaign to ensure that people with a learning disability receive the same I thank them all, past and present, and value what quality of healthcare as other people has resulted in I have learned from them.
-Particular thanks are due the passage of the Oliver McGowan mandatory training at this time to three trustees - Geoff Alltimes, Katie for NHS workers being enshrined in law, requiring the Hollier, and Graham Williams - who retired at the end training of healthcare workers in learning disability, of 2021, having willingly extended their terms of office four years after the campaign launched.
-Seven years to support Royal Mencap Society through the pandemic; ago, we partnered with the Tizard Centre on the Early and to Stephen Jack who joined and leaves at the same Positive Approaches to Support programme which has time as me.
-Graham served as interim chair prior to my now helped hundreds of families of children with a appointment, as chair of the Audit and Risk Committee, learning disability in seven locations.
-The What Matters and latterly as vice chair.
-Stephen has chaired the Most Quality and Practice Framework, ensuring that the Finance, Remuneration and Planning Committee and aspirations and needs of people we support are fully been the Mencap nominee on the board of our subsidiary understood and acted upon, was fully embedded in our company, Golden Lane Housing.
-Geoff gave us invaluable personal services in 2021, after 5 years in development input from his experience in local government, while and roll-out.
-Katie provided the perspective of local Mencap groups and the benefit of her marketing experience.
+For example, our Treat Me Well campaign to ensure that people with a learning disability receive the same quality of healthcare as other people has resulted in the passage of the Oliver McGowan mandatory training for NHS workers being enshrined in law, requiring the training of healthcare workers in learning disability, four years after the campaign launched.
+Seven years ago, we partnered with the Tizard Centre on the Early Positive Approaches to Support programme which has now helped hundreds of families of children with a learning disability in seven locations.
+The What Matters Most Quality and Practice Framework, ensuring that the aspirations and needs of people we support are fully understood and acted upon, was fully embedded in our personal services in 2021, after 5 years in development and roll-out.